Manhattan Riding Club and General Horse Riding FAQ's

 For the rider:

--A proper riding uniform includes breeches, boots and a helmet.
-If you do not have a helmet please make sure to let us know in advance and we will see if there is one available for you, however we do recommend if you plan to ride regularly to purchase your own.
-Breeches are proper riding pants however if you have legging or something similar that you prefer to wear that is fine for most rides as well.
+A proper riding uniform includes breeches, boots and a helmet.
+If you do not have a helmet please make sure to let us know in advance and we will see if there is one available for you, however we do recommend if you plan to ride regularly to purchase one of your own.
+Breeches are proper riding pants however if you have legging or something similar that you prefer to wear that is fine for most rides.
 To purchase new gear we have a partnership with Manhattan Saddlery and you can receive a discount there by mentioning Manhattan Riding Club.